Skip to main content

 • the main reason for your study is to improve your English

-• you have an International English Language Testing System (IELTS) certificate with an overall band score of 5.0 that’s no more than 2 years old — you’ll need to provide this with your application.
+• you have an acceptable English Language test result that is no more than 2 years old, such as an International English Language Testing System (IELTS) certificate with an overall band score of 5.0 — you’ll need to provide this with your application.

 If your course is 14 weeks or longer

-You can work up to 20 hours each week if you’re studying English language full time at a university or a high quality education provider.
+You can work up to 20 hours each week if you’re studying English full time at a university or an education provider that has been assessed by the New Zealand Qualifications Authority (NZQA) as a Category 1 provider.

 If your course is less than 14 weeks

-You may be able to work if you’ve:
+You may be able to work if you have studied English on a previous student visa and your new course:

-Secondary school students in years 12 and 13 can work up to 20 hours a week during the school year and full-time in the Christmas and New Year holiday period.
+Students in years 12 and 13 at secondary school can work up to 20 hours a week during the school year and full time in the Christmas and New Year holiday period.

-If you’re under 18, you’ll need letters giving you permission to work from:
+If you’re under 18, you’ll need letters giving you permission to work from both your:

 International students are not allowed to be self-employed.
 You must work for an employer and have an employment agreement.